Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-The jet charge moments of different species will also be related by QCD flavor and charge conjugation symmetries, further reducing the number of fit parameters.
-Furthermore, as seen in Eq.~(\ref{eq:chargebin}), the jet charge moments $\langle ( Q^i_\kappa )^N \rangle_{\rm bin}$ only affect the relative size of each partonic contribution and not the shapes of their kinematic distributions.
+The $r_{i,{\rm bin}}$ of different species $i$ will also be related by QCD flavor and charge conjugation symmetries, further reducing the number of fit parameters.
+Furthermore, as seen in Eq.~(\ref{eq:chargebin}), the $r_{i,\rm bin}$ only affect the relative size of each partonic contribution and not the shapes of their kinematic distributions.

-All of these features facilitate the extraction of the jet charge moments through a global analysis.
-In fact, measurements of the jet charge distribution has already been carried out in both $pp$ and $Pb Pb$ collisions at the LHC~\cite{Aad:2015cua,Sirunyan:2017tyr,Sirunyan:2020qvi}.
+All these features facilitate the extraction of the $r_{i,\rm bin}$ through a global analysis.
+In fact, measurements of the jet charge distribution have been carried out in both $pp$ and $Pb Pb$ collisions at the LHC~\cite{Aad:2015cua,Sirunyan:2017tyr,Sirunyan:2020qvi}.